Oksana Grigorieva: Music career

 Grigorieva gained attention as a songwriter in 2006, after the song that she wrote, "Un día llegará" (Translated from Spanish: A Day Will Come), became popular on the Josh Groban album, Awake.
 Las Vegas Review-Journal highlighted "Un día llegará" in particular in a review of Groban's album Awake, commenting, "Groban's most effective tunes tend to be his most unadorned, when he favors understatement over ostentation, such as on the flickering piano ballad 'Lullaby' or the tremulous slow burn of 'Un día llegará,' with its touches of flamenco guitar."
 Prior to singing "Un día llegará" at a 2007 live performance, the song was "endorsed as a beauty" by Groban, in a statement to his fans.
 In a review of Awake, the Philippine Daily Inquirer called "Un día llegará" an "outstanding track".
 Fred Shuster of Los Angeles Daily News reviewed the album, and commented, "The gorgeous 'Un día llegará,' opening with a sweep of guitar, sets the mood for romantic highlights to come".

-In 2009, Grigorieva's music album Beautiful Heartache was released; Mel Gibson paying for her music career at the time served as executive producer.
+In 2009, Grigorieva's music album Beautiful Heartache was released; Mel Gibson supplementing her music career at the time by serving as executive producer.
 The album includes 11 tracks, and features a cover of the Russian song "Dark Eyes" and a collaboration with Charlie Midnight.
 Beautiful Heartache was marketed as "grown-up, piano-led pop, heavy on classical motifs".
 Save for the song "Say My Name", which was co-written with Gibson, Grigorieva wrote the entire album on her own.
 "Say My Name" was included in the 2010 film Edge of Darkness.
 ABC News reported that Beautiful Heartache garnered the singer "rave reviews" from music critics.
 Reuters commented of the album, "'Beautiful Heartache' features a collection of wistful love songs, blending shimmering string arrangements with pop and jazz-influenced arrangements that showcase Grigorieva's soulful voice."
 In a review of the album, Jack Foley of IndieLondon gave it a rating of 4 out of 5, and observed, "throughout, she displays a keen ear for melody, for honest emotional simplicity and classic values.
 She’s well worth taking the time to check out".

 In December 2012 it was revealed Grigorieva was taking a detour into hip hop and dance music, scheduled for release in 2013.